Burt Lancaster: Civil rights movement

 He and his second wife, Norma, hosted a fundraiser for Martin Luther King Jr. and the Student Diversity Leadership Conference (SDLC) ahead of the historic March on Washington in 1963.
 He attended the march, where he was one of the speakers.
 He flew in from France for the event, where he was shooting The Train, and flew back again the next day, despite a reported fear of flying.

+On August 28, 1963, at the March on Washington Lancaster "read the speech that James Baldwin was supposed to make," because (as Malcolm X said in a speech delivered in Detroit at the King Solomon Baptist Church in late 1963) "they wouldn't let Baldwin get up there because they know Baldwin is liable to say anything."

 ACLU

 In 1968, Lancaster was elected to serve as chairman of the Roger Baldwin Foundation, a newly formed fund-raising arm of the American Civil Liberties Union of Southern California.
 His co-chairs were Frank Sinatra and Irving L. Lichtenstein.
-In October 1968, he hosted a party at his home to raise money for the ACLU to use for the defense of the more than four hundred people at the 1968 Democratic National Convention.
+In October 1968, he hosted a party at his home to raise money for the ACLU to use for the defense of the more than four hundred people arrested at the 1968 Democratic National Convention.
 Throughout the years, he remained an ardent supporter and a fundraiser for the organization.

 While serving as a member of the five-person ACLU Foundation executive committee, he cast the key vote to retain Ramona Ripston as executive director of the Southern California affiliate, a position she would build into a powerful advocacy force in Los Angeles politics.
 Ripston later recalled: "There was a feeling that a woman couldn't run the ACLU foundation, nor have access to the books.
 The vote finally came down to two 'yes' and two 'no.' Who had the deciding vote?
 Burt.
 He had a scotch or two and finally he said, 'I think she should be executive director.'
 I always loved him for that."

 When President George H. W. Bush derided Democratic candidate Michael Dukakis as a "card-carrying member of the ACLU", Lancaster was one of the supporters featured in the organization's first television advertising campaign stating: "I'm a card-carrying member of the ACLU" and "No one agrees with every single thing they've done.
 But no one can disagree with the guiding principle—with liberty and justice for all.'"
 He also campaigned for Michael Dukakis in the 1988 United States presidential election.